Zenix-Al/DoL-CheatPlus/README.md

 ## Roadmap
 - [x] Add Changelog.
 - [x] Add support for other DoL version.
+- [ ] Update source for tampermonkey and NWJS, since it new im still not include it in compile list.
 - [ ]  More cheat will come after update since i only update it when i played the game.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>